jharwell/sierra/docs/src/tutorials/project/stage5_config.rst

        #
        # The src_stem must match the dest_stem from an inter-experiment line
        # graph in order to generate the comparison graph!
+       #
+       # Note that if you are using bivariate batch criteria + intra-scenario
+       # comparison, you *may* have to append the interval # to the end of the
+       # stem, because collated 2D CSV files form a temporal sequence over the
+       # duration of the experiment.
+If you forget to do this, you will get a
+       # warning and no graph will be generated, because SIERRA won't know which
+       # 2D csv you want to us as source.
+Frequently you are interested in
+       # steady state behavior, so putting 'n_intervals - 1' is desired.
+       #
+       # If the src_stem is from a CSV you generated outside of the SIERRA
+       # core/via a hook, then this restriction does not apply.
        - src_stem: PM-ss-raw

          # The filename (no path, extent) of the .csv file within the